 As I can’t draw worth a damn, I’m eternally grateful to Louis Daguerre, Matthew Brady, George Eastman and all of the rest of the creative geniuses who dreamed up photography, and everyone who continue to push its boundaries.

 With respect to the creative dimension of photography, this issue has been addressed more eloquently and with greater precision by many, many other people.
 From my perspective, I believe that an image - any image - either speaks to you to some extent or it doesn't.
-Some images are For some, they may jump right these, you may have to listen a bit harder to get the message clearly.
-Conversely, the language of other images can be loud and in-your-face. and may resonate for some time.
-With this understanding, I sincerely hope that you take a moment to develop a dialogue with some of mine.
+Some images can be loud and in-your-face.
+These may stay with you for some time.
+Other pictures may speak more softly and have a more subtle message.
+As such, I sincerely hope that you take a moment to look at these images here and may strike up a conversation.

 As for what drives my inner "creative process" and selection of subjects, to paraphrase the legendary Ansel Adams, it consists primarily of knowing when and where to stand.
 I don't intend to be overly-simplistic about this, but, like everyone who has stopped at least once and admired a sunset, flower, or anything else…and taken a picture, we all share essentially the same motivation.
 I have just taken the time to learn techniques to adapt these images to suit my aesthetic preferences.